antoniszczepanik/toygrad/doc/report_appendix.md

 ```bash
 python -m jupyterlab
 ```
-Please note that MNIST model training and analysis is done based in `mnist.ipynb` notebook.
+Please note that MNIST model training and analysis is done in `mnist.ipynb` jupyter notebook.

 # Network Development

 # Measuring accurracy

 As defined on Kaggle platform the metric against which our solution will be evaluated is accuracy.
-Accuracy is a very intuitive metrics which is defined as ratio of number of correct predictions and number of all samples.
+Accuracy is a very intuitive metric which is defined as ratio of number of correct predictions and number of all samples.

 \begin{equation}